Facebook video pries open rift within Syria’s ruling family | WTOP

 The European Union and the United States have imposed sanctions on Makhlouf for his role in supporting Assad’s regime.

-In his 15-minuted video, Makhlouf denied allegations that he evaded paying taxes for one of his largest business ventures, Syriatel, a telecommunication company with 11 million subscribers and in which the state shares 50% of the revenues.
+In his 15-minute video, Makhlouf denied allegations that he evaded paying taxes for one of his largest business ventures, Syriatel, a telecommunication company with 11 million subscribers in which the state shares 50% of revenues.

 “By God we are not evading tax or cheating the country and the state,” Makhlouf said.
 “How can someone steal from his own family?”